-Join in on the fun at the Nuts, Bolts & Thingamajigs Summer Camp
+Join the fun at the Nuts, Bolts & Thingamajigs Summer Camp

 Long Beach City College is looking for high school students for STEM students

 Long Beach City College has announced an opportunity for 20 high school students to participate in a free Summer Manufacturing Camp from July 9 to July 13 at LBCC’s Pacific Coast Campus.

 Nuts, Bolts & Thingamajigs (NBT) is a non-profit foundation that offers scholarships for manufacturing students and grants for STEM educators.
 This year, NBT awarded a grant to LBCC to provide a summer manufacturing camp experience that will introduce young people to careers in manufacturing and engineering.